 About me

-My intention is to build a relationship with you that is safe enough for you to bring whatever is being problematic, for us to look at it together, with empathy, and without judgement.
-In a relationship built with this compassion and acceptance, you can gradually have increased compassion and acceptance for yourself.
-Through this, change can happen.
+We will build a safe relationship in which we can look at what’s difficult together, with empathy, and without any judgement.
+A relationship built with this compassion and acceptance, models that you can gradually have increased compassion and acceptance for yourself.
+Through this, radical change can happen.

 Training, qualifications & experience

 I am an accredited Psychotherapeutic Counsellor with UKCP.
-This indicates a 6th year of rigorous training, further to my qualification as a Humanistic Integrative Counsellor previously.
+This indicates a further year of rigorous supervision and self-work, further to my Advanced Level 6 Diploma as a Humanistic Integrative Counsellor, and qualifies me as a Psychotherapist.

-I enjoy building a unique relationship with each client that is defined by trust, warmth and empathy.
-I'm fascinated by the unconscious and welcome it into our sessions in simple ways such as noticing sensations in the body, sharing dreams, integrating transcendental, psychedelic or taboo experiences or gut feelings.
+I’m fascinated by the unconscious and welcome it into our sessions in simple ways such as noticing sensations in the body, sharing dreams, or images, integrating transcendental, psychedelic or taboo experiences, or gut feelings.

-I trained at Bath Centre for Psychotherapy and Counselling, accredited both by the UK Council for Psychotherapy (member #2011182989) and the British Association of Counselling and Psychotherapy (of which I am a registered member #00930120).
+I trained at the well respected Bath Centre for Psychotherapy and Counselling, accredited both by the UK Council for Psychotherapy (member *2011182989) and the British Association of Counselling and Psychotherapy.
 I follow the BACP ethical framework for safe practice, and have regular supervision with a qualified and accredited supervisor.
+I am part of a long term peer-supervision group which provides on-the-go support throughout my week, and am still in my own personal therapy.
+I see my own personal development and acceptance as a life-long endeavour of great value.

 Member organisations